Contact Us | Search

 Project Dates: April 2022 - March 2024

-Project Overview:
+Project Overview

-While the peatlands of Southeast Asia have long been recognized as threatened major stores of carbon, the tropical peatlands of Amazonia have only recently begun to be identified.
-Their distribution, depth, carbon content, and socioeconomic dynamics are not well known.
-Furthermore, existing knowledge is largely based on remote-sensing data with little field validation, and almost no engagement with local peoples.
-This project aims to carry out this research in the two focus areas of Loreto and Ucayali in the Peruvian Amazon.
-Loreto has an estimated area of 35,000 km2 of peatlands, but only 35 plots (each of 0.5-1 hectares) have been sampled, representing 0.00001% of verified peatlands.
-Ucayali is predicted to host thousands of km2 of peatlands, but has almost no field verification.
+This PEER project carried out research in the two focus areas of Loreto and Ucayali in the Peruvian Amazon.
 Indigenous and smallholder communities live inside and close to known peatlands, and they will play a central role in managing and conserving them going forward.
-However, outside of a few sites in Loreto, there has been no rigorous assessment of how local people value and use these peatlands, and no explicit research into opportunities for collaborative conservation beyond the sustainable use of the over-harvested aguaje palm tree.
+However, outside of a few sites in Loreto, previously there had been no rigorous assessment of how local people value and use these peatlands, and no explicit research into opportunities for collaborative conservation beyond the sustainable use of the over-harvested aguaje palm tree.
+This project team aimed to co-create new knowledge on the distribution of peatlands, their carbon storage, and how local people understand, use, and steward these ecosystems.

 Back to PEER Cycle 9 Grant Recipients